HANICA-DEA/spotitube/README.md

 In general, your back-end API must conform to the standards of a RESTful API.
 It must use HTTP methods, return JSON data (when required) and correct HTTP statuscodes in its responses.
 The API must be backed by a persistence layer that outputs SQL queries to store and retrieve data from your datasource.

 It is up to you to properly define and implement the correct relations between data objects in your database, e.g. user data.
+The client application requires the following from the REST API to be able to work properly:
+* The REST API has a pre-defined list of user credentials to be able to login
+* The REST API generates a random token upon a successful login
+* The REST API has a pre-defined list of tracks that can be added to a playlist

+How to implement these requirements is up to you, but generally using a database is the best option.

 ### Methods used